Big Energy Saving Week: 5 Ways to Lower Your Business Energy Bills this Winter

 Why you should make a business energy price comparison

-If we were to tell you that you could save substantial sums of money simply by entering your company’s post code into a simple online form, how would you react?
+If we were to tell you that you could save substantial sums of money on your business energy simply by entering your company’s post code into a simple online form, how would you react?

 We imagine you’d be pretty happy, so why is it that so many small business owners are yet to switch their energy supplier?
 For far too long, companies have been plodding along on a rollover energy tariff, paying far too much for their gas and electricity in the process.
 However, thanks to increasing awareness, it appears that business owners are finally realising that they’ve been missing a trick.